 Please note that only professional contact data is provided.
 In case of an emergency or should you need to reach a person listed outside of normal business hours, please refer to Cornell People Search for additional contact information.
 Choose from the categories below to view directory listings.

-Debra Castillo is Emerson Hinchliff Chair of Hispanic Studies, professor of comparative literature, and former director of the Einaudi Center's Latin American Studies Program.
+Debra Castillo is Emerson Hinchliff Chair of Hispanic Studies and professor of comparative literature.
+She is faculty director of the Einaudi Center's migration studies minor.